Isomorphism: Integers modulo 6

+This is a special case of the Chinese remainder theorem which asserts that, if $m$ and $n$ are coprime integers, the ring of the integers modulo $mn$ is isomorphic to the direct product of the integers modulo $m$ and the integers modulo $n$.

 Relation-preserving isomorphism

 If one object consists of a set X with a binary relation R and the other object consists of a set Y with a binary relation S then an isomorphism from X to Y is a bijective function $f : X \to Y$ such that:

 S is reflexive, irreflexive, symmetric, antisymmetric, asymmetric, transitive, total, trichotomous, a partial order, total order, well-order, strict weak order, total preorder (weak order), an equivalence relation, or a relation with any other special properties, if and only if R is.